The Best Home Barista Espresso Machine & Grinder Setups

 Check Price – Amazon UKCheck Price – Sage Appliances

-As I’ve basically explained, the Barista Pro is a newer machine in the Barista range from Sage, or Breville.
+As I’ve just explained, the Barista Pro is a newer machine in the Barista range from Sage, or Breville.

 The main thing that separates them, is that the Pro (and the touch) features the newer ThermoJet water heater vs the original Thermocoil of the Express.